 We need your help contacting different communities across the country.

-Please reach out to your local imam, and let us know when you do.
+Please contact your local imam, and let us know when you do.

 بسم الله الرحمن الرحيم